Hyphen: Nonbreaking hyphens

 The word segmentation rules of most text systems consider a hyphen to be a word boundary and a valid point at which to break a line when flowing text.
-This is not always desirable, it could lead to ambiguity (e.g. retreat and re‑treat would be indistinguishable with a line break after re), it can split off an ending as in "nth" (though n^{th} or "nth" could be used), and it is inappropriate in some languages other than English (e.g., a line break at the hyphen in Irish an t‑athair or Romanian s‑a would be undesirable).
-The non-breaking hyphen, nonbreaking hyphen, or no-break hyphen looks identical to the regular hyphen, but word processors do not break words at it.
+This is not always desirable; it could lead to ambiguity (e.g. retreat and re‑treat would be indistinguishable with a line break after re), it can split off an ending as in "nth" (though n^{th} or "nth" could be used), and it is inappropriate in some languages other than English (e.g., a line break at the hyphen in Irish an t‑athair or Romanian s‑a would be undesirable).
+The non-breaking hyphen, nonbreaking hyphen, or no-break hyphen looks identical to the regular hyphen but word processors do not break words at it.
 The nonbreaking space exists for similar reasons.

 "Unicode hyphen"

-Because the conventional hyphen-minus mark on keyboards is ambiguous (it can be interpreted – sometimes unexpectedly – as a hyphen or a minus, depending on context), in addition the Unicode consortium allocated codepoints for an unambiguous minus and an unambiguous hyphen.
+Because the conventional hyphen-minus mark on keyboards is ambiguous (it can be interpreted – sometimes unexpectedly – as a hyphen or a minus, depending on context), the Unicode consortium allocated codepoints for an unambiguous minus and an unambiguous hyphen.
 The Unicode hyphen is seldom used.
 Even the Unicode Standard uses U+002D instead of U+2010 in its text.